team-wildfin/wildfin-mini/README.md

 # 🐟 Reproducing Experiments in **WildFin**

 This guide outlines how to reproduce all experiments reported in the WildFin benchmark.
+Follow the 3 steps below to download and organize the data in standard format, then follow demo.ipynb to run the experiments.
+One can use Wildfin platform to run video benchmarking experiments on custom benchmarks after organizing files in the same format!

 ---